NCERT Solutions for Class 11 Biology Chapter 19 Chemical Coordination and Integration

 (e) Melanotrophin (MSH) Pigment cells of the dermis of the skin

 Q5.
-Write short notes on the functions of the following hormones:
+Write short notes on the function of

 (a) Parathyroid hormone (PTH)